SHOW SIDEBAR

 3. stainless

-It is an alloy that combines iron and chromium, and has strong corrosion resistance and rust resistance.
+It is an alloy of iron and chromium, which has strong corrosion resistance and is resistant to rust.

-It has been in practical use since around 1910, and there are stainless steel blades, including those that have been replaced in the middle of antique cutlery.
+It has been in practical use since around 1910, and some antique cutlery, even those that have been replaced halfway, have stainless steel blades.

 Handle material and design

-If the blade part is sterling silver or silver plate, they are also a kind of silver cutlery.
+If the blade part is sterling silver or silver plated, it is also a type of silver cutlery.

-Many of the handles have beautiful decorations such as engravings.
+Many of the handles have beautiful decorations such as carvings.

 silver handlesilver handle